mm6/ethereum-lab1-hardhat/README.md

 const tx = await Alice.sendTransaction({to:faucet.target, value: ethers.parseEther("1.0")})
 ```

+To examine the transaction, just enter tx.
+This includes details about the transaction that has been sent, such as the transaction hash, sender and recipient addresses, gas price, gas limit, value sent, nonce, and raw transaction data.

-To examine the receipt from the transaction, just enter tx.
+To examine the transaction receipt, do the following:

+const receipt = await tx.wait();
+console.log(receipt); // This shows the transaction receipt

 Paste a copy of the transaction receipt onto your well labelled single pdf.